kyinmath/Super-Searcher/README.md

 This program (backend) takes in ASTs, converts them into LLVM IR, and then runs them.
 The AST language will be mostly C-like, supporting things like stacks, functions, structures, destructors, and control flow.
 The design of the ASTs will emphasize readability and potential for self-modification.
 The backend will enforce type and memory safety.
 LLVM's JIT will be doing all the heavy lifting to assemble its IR into executable code.

 The purpose of this backend is to make it easy for code to be self-modifying.
-By avoiding a textual representation, a self-modifying code won't have to lex or parse anything.
-In addition, memory safety means that the program won't cause too much damage even if it goes haywire.
+By avoiding a textual representation, we ensure that self-modifying code won't have to lex or parse anything.
+In addition, memory safety means that the program won't cause too much damage even if it goes haywire, so the backend is robust against adversarial requests.

 ###To compile in Ubuntu: